shopwareLabs/sw-cli-tools/README.md

-    --haveCommands | -c: Generate a console command --haveWidget | -w: Generate a backend widget --haveApi | -a: Generate an API resource + REST controller --licenseHeader[="..."]: Include a license header at the beginning of any file name: Name of your plugin.
+    --haveCommands | -c: Generate a console command --haveWidget | -w: Generate a backend widget --haveApi | -a: Generate an API resource + REST controller --licenseHeader[="/home/user/license.txt"]: Include a license header file at the beginning of any file name: Name of your plugin.
 Must at least have a dev prefix + plugin name, e.g. "SwagBundle", "PrefixPluginName"; "SwagBrowserLanguageDetection"
     --haveElasticSearch | -e: Generate ElasticSearch blueprint classes and an example of a decorator for the product number search.

 The options will be read interactively, if not provided.